optakt/optakt.github.io/content/knowledge/flare_architecure.md

 Additionally, the entire process is noncustodial (i.e. participants retain full control of their own data).
 The FTSO ensures the data is fair and accurate and makes it available to network applications.

+In nutshell, signal providers submit their votes, which results in a weighted distribution regarding prices at a given time, where the weight is related to the number of tokens held by a given address.
+Next, the top and bottom 25% of these votes are deleted, resulting in a truncated distribution.
+The oracle estimate is computed as the median of this truncated distribution.
+Signal providers get rewarded with FLR tokens if their vote remained in the distribution after truncation.
+Signal provider is then responsible for distributing this award between itself and its delegators.

 Additional info and some implementation details are available in [this example of price provider](https://github.com/flare-foundation/FTSO-price-provider).

 ### Delegation